Skip to navigation Skip to content

 Residence requirements + Read more ...

-The customer must be residentially qualified from the PPL child's date of birth or entry to care.
+• been residentially qualified from the PPL child's date of birth or entry to care

 Newly Arrived Residence Waiting period (NARWP)

-New Australian residents claiming PPL are subject to a NARWP if their first permanent resident or partner provisional visa (309 or 820) is granted on or after 1 January 2019.
-This means before the customer becomes payable they must meet one or more waiting period/s totalling at least 104 weeks before the child’s date of birth/adoption.
+New Australian residents claiming PPL were subject to a NARWP if their first permanent resident or partner provisional visa (309 or 820) was granted on or after 1 January 2019.
+This means before the customer became payable they must have met one or more waiting period/s totalling at least 104 weeks before the child’s date of birth/adoption.

 To be eligible for PPL a customer must either have served the NARWP or be exempt from the NARWP.